 13. Don’t Criticize & Complain

-Criticism is often driven by self-protection.
-Bite your tongue regardless of the temptation to be critical.
-Your mind (e.g. psych) can be filled with lies to protect you from getting hurt.
-Even if you don’t know someone well, point out what you admire, appreciate, and are thankful for about them.
+Criticism is driven by fear (i.e., self-protection.
+Bite your tongue when tempted to critize remembering that your negativity most likely comes from anxiety.
+Find the good in others instead.
+Point out what you admire, appreciate, and are thankful for about them.
 Here’s a helpful article on the topic called How To Be Less Critical & More Encouraging.

 14. Help Them Succeed